-Officially affiliated with UT, the University Apartments are also known as "family housing."
-Family housing offers inexpensive off-campus unfurnished apartments for single and married students and are available on a limited basis.
+Officially affiliated with UT, the University Apartments offer affordable off-campus unfurnished apartments for single and married students and are available on a limited basis.
 University Apartments are limited to students who are enrolled full-time at UT.
+Undergraduate students must have at least 30 completed credit hours.
 For more information, see the University Apartments website.

 Private Apartments in Austin